zephyrproject-rtos/zephyr/doc/reference/kbuild/kbuild_kconfig.rst

 .. caution::
    Invalid configurations, or configurations that do not comply with the dependencies stated in the Kconfig files, are ignored by the merge process.
-   When adding configuration options through a configuration snippet, ensure that the the complete sequence complies with the dependency rules defined in the Kconfig files.
+   When adding configuration options through a configuration fragment, ensure that the complete sequence complies with the dependency rules defined in the Kconfig files.